Electromagnetic radii of the nucleon in soft-wall holographic QCD: Introduction

-The holographic description of the electromagnetic form factors in the context of the soft wall model was initially addressed in~\cite{Abidin:2009hr} whith rather large electromagnetic radii.
-Here we show how to overcome this major shortcoming by suggesting that the nucleon anomalous dimension runs with a smaller dimension at low energy that asymptotes its hard scaling value at high energy~\cite{Lepage:1980fj}.
-The results are much improved electromagnetic radii and form factors at low energy.
+The holographic description of the electromagnetic form factors in the context of the original-minimal soft-wall holographic QCD \cite{Karch:2006pv} was initially addressed in~\cite{Abidin:2009hr} (with just two parameters, the mass scale $\kappa$ and twist of proton $\tau$) with rather large electromagnetic radii for $\kappa=0.350~\text{GeV}$ (fixed by simultaneously fitting the holographic mass of the rho meson and proton to their experimental values, see Table~\ref{table11}), and $\tau=3$ (fixed by the hard scattering rule).
+Here we show how to overcome this major shortcoming by fixing $\kappa=0.402~\text{GeV}$ (fixed by fitting the holographic Sachs magnetic form factor of the proton to the world data (including the Mainz A1 data) of the Sachs magnetic form factor of proton), see Table~\ref{table11}), and Fig.~\ref{fig_GMP}.
+We also fix $\kappa=m_{\rho}/2=0.388~\text{GeV}$, and $\tau={m_N^2}/{m_{\rho}^2}+1=2.465$ at low energy, assuming that the nucleon anomalous dimension or the twist $\tau$, runs with the energy scale to asymptote its hard scaling value $\tau=3$ at high energy~\cite{Lepage:1980fj}, see Table~\ref{table11}.
+The difference between these two choices of the holographic parameters $\kappa$ and $\tau$, will help us estimate our theoretical uncertainty in determining the electromagnetic radii of the nucleons.